mturro/poem/a_long_division.md

 Color, sleeping since fall, made it's stand
 against the season in the bright yellow
-plastic and chains of a wooden playset
+plastic and chains of a cedar playset
 unused yet swinging in invisible
 wind where the lot stopped and the field began.

 The new year had come and brought with it the
-things that new years bring–new books new money
+things that new years bring–new books, new money
-new television new recordings of
+new television, new recordings of
 new people with new and rambling lists of
 things to do or never to do again.

-(Insert stanza dealing with contentment)
+It, the new year, also brought time to mind.
+Time, which tends to pool at the start of years
+among scraps of thought and holiday fat–
+Time, evident in the long beard and grease stained pajammas that told tales of bacon–

+Then time in its own context turned itself
+from the cold now of the new year to a
+faint image caught in a silverless glass.
+My refelection perhaps?
+Though not of me it was me.
+Connected yet not the same.

-Yet there in the kitchen before breakfast
+Yes, there in the kitchen, before breakfast,
-with morning spilling through me note by note
+with morning spilling through me note by note,
-I could feel some forked version of myself
+I could see some forked version of myself
-whose thought though distant still twisted in mine
+whose thought, while distant, seemed twisted in mine
 like white milk swirling in dark black coffee.

 As I was looking forward to the new